keidrun/boilerplate-golang-for-rest-api/README.md

 # boilerplate-golang-for-rest-api

-Boilerplate of Golang for REST API.
+Boilerplate of Gorilla Mux for REST API.